mongodb-partners/MEANStack_with_Atlas_on_Fargate/README.md

 ### **Step3: Copy the code and configure **

-Download the code from repo and open it in VSCode.
+Download the code from [repository](https://github.com/mongodb-partners/MEANStack_with_Atlas_on_Fargate/tree/main/code/Atlas-AppEngine-Integration) and open it in VSCode.
 Configure the MongoDB Connection string in "config.txt" Configure the Docker image in "docker-compose.yml" under docker-ecs